reverendbedford/neml2/doc/content/system/tensor.md

 ### Tensor indexing {#tensor-indexing}

-In defining the forward operator of a material model, many logically different tensors representing inputs, outputs, residuals, and Jacobians have to be created, copied, and destroyed on the fly.
+In defining the forward operator of a material model, many different tensors representing inputs, outputs, residuals, and Jacobians have to be created, copied, and destroyed on the fly.
 These operations occupy a significant amount of computing time, especially on GPUs.

 To address this challenge, NEML2 creates *views*, instead of copies, of tensors whenever possible.
 As its name suggests, the view of a tensor is a possibly different interpretation of the underlying data.
 Quoting the PyTorch documentation: